When To Trust Your Gut Instinct (& When To Ignore It)

 Advertisement

-For people who live with anxiety or who are recovering from trauma, trusting the messages from a body that always feels like it’s on high alert can also be challenging.
-(As someone whose anxiety always lives in the gut, I know this too well.)
-Long-term stress can mean our fight-or-flight response does its thing on a hair-trigger.
-"I describe an overactive stress response to clients as being a quick-and-dirty memory system," says Anne Golden, PhD, a counseling psychologist in Dublin, Ireland.
-"It’s like a very touchy smoke detector; all you’re doing is making toast but the alarm feels deafening."

-One of Garfinkel’s research areas is interoception: the sensing of physiological signals originating inside the body, such as hunger, pain, and heart rate.
+One of Professor Garfinkel’s research areas is interoception: the sensing of physiological signals originating inside the body, such as hunger, pain and heart rate.
 The nexus of gut feelings.
 "Our organs are in constant, dynamic communication with our brain yet it would not be adaptive to be distracted by them all the time," she explains.
-"But interoception is linked to survival; signals arise to the surface — if we’re really hungry, thirsty, or scared — and infiltrate conscious awareness because we need something."
+"But interoception is linked to survival; signals arise to the surface – if we’re really hungry, thirsty or scared – and infiltrate conscious awareness, because we need something."

 Interoception is one of the fastest moving areas of psychology and neuroscience.
 Scientists have shown that our sensitivity to interoceptive signals is linked to how we regulate our emotions.
 There are links between poor interoceptive ability and depression.
 Conversely, people with anxiety have reported being highly aware of their interoceptive signals – but they might not read the signals accurately.